HubSpot Integrations: The Complete Guide to Building Integrations

 HubSpot experts need a combination of marketing and software development skills that combined with HubSpot’s youth, is frankly hard to find.

-I recommend that you do some deep research on hiring developers.
+It's recommended that you do some deep research on hiring developers.
 The process can be exhaustive and includes intensive assessments of your potential candidates.

 HubSpot integrations can be fundamental to fleshing out your website, whether you use them for your CMS or CRM.